-You use your popliteus and gastrocnemius to support the major muslces of knee flexion on your upper leg.
+You use your popliteus and gastrocnemius to support the major muscles of knee flexion on your upper leg.
 Your popliteus is a thin, triangular muscle that crosses behind your knee and assists with knee flexion.
 The popliteus connects from your femur to your tibia.
-The grastrocnemius is a large, superficial pair of calf muscles that allow you to flex your knee when your foot is also flexed.
-Beginning at your femur, the two heads of gastrocnemius connect down to the calcaneous bones on each heel.
+The gastrocnemius is a large, superficial pair of calf muscles that allow you to flex your knee when your foot is also flexed.
+Beginning at your femur, the two heads of gastrocnemius connect down to the calcaneus bones on each heel.

 Read More: Exercises to Build Muscles Around the Knee